complexdatacollective/documentation.networkcanvas.com/_tutorials/building-a-protocol.md

 ## Creating Sociograms

 For the next stage, we use the Sociogram Interface.
+The Sociogram is an interface designed to allow participants to interact with the alters produced within Name Generator stages in three principle ways.

+1. Layout, where the participant spatially arranges the nodes
+2. Edge creation, where the participant can create alter-alter ties
+3. Variable toggling, where the participant can nominate alters has having a given boolean attribute

 Create the stage, set a stage name, and select the "Person" node type.

 ### Node Positioning